Being called narrow-minded when it comes to corn production is a compliment to a University of Illinois crop scientist and a pair of Hoosier farmers.

-"Narrow rows is a good strategy for managing higher seed populations, allowing for more light interception and better water and nutrient uptake," Below says.
+"Narrow rows is a good strategy for managing higher seed populations, allowing for more light interception and better water and nutrient uptake," Below said.
 "Yield potential increases."

-University of Illinois studies show root systems in 20-inch corn are 20 to 25% bigger than 30-inch corn.
-More light inception and plants being further apart are the primary reasons.
+University of Illinois studies show root systems in 20-inch corn are 20% to 25% bigger than 30-inch corn.
+More light inception and plants being farther apart are the primary reasons.

-"Standability is better, and we don't have as many disease issues," Brad continues.
+"Standability is better, and we don't have as many disease issues," Brad continued.

-Along with enhanced management, Below and the Baleses say choosing the right corn hybrids is important for 20-inch rows.
+Along with enhanced management, Below and the Baleses said choosing the right corn hybrids is important for 20-inch rows.
 Corn with narrow, upright leaves works the best.

 Below understands 20-inch corn isn't for everyone, because it requires more management and often a large investment in equipment.
-In 2018, the percentage of farmers growing corn in row widths less than 20.5 inches was in the low single digits in 10 of the largest corn-growing states, according to the U.S. Department of Agriculture.
+In 2018, the percentage of farmers growing corn in row widths less than 20.5 inches was in the low single digits in 10 of the largest corn-growing states, according to USDA.

-"Our main incentive was to bust through the yield ceiling we reached at about 250 bpa," Ty says.
+"Our main incentive was to bust through the yield ceiling we reached at about 250 bpa," Ty said.
 "We felt we couldn't do that in 30-inch rows."

-Last year, high winds that caused green snap slashed yields by 50 bpa, he estimates.
+Last year, high winds that caused green snap slashed yields by 50 bpa, he estimated.
 Without the damage, he believes yields would have been close to 300 bpa.

-"The potential is there this year," Ty adds.
+"The potential is there this year," Ty said.
 "I'm excited to see what we get this fall."

 (c) Copyright 2020 DTN, LLC.
 All rights reserved.